syncfusion-content/maui-docs/MAUI/Range-Selector/events-and-commands.md

 # Events and Commands in .NET MAUI Range Selector (SfRangeSelector)

-This section explains about how to add the events and commands for Range Selector.
+This section explains how to add the events and commands for Range Selector.

 ## Events